A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 mapping two circuits to the same Dirichlet form if and only if they have the same external behavior.
-In the next section we extend this result to encompass inductors and capacitors too.
+In the next section we discuss how these ideas extend to circuits comprising inductors and capacitors too.